exoplatform/exo-documentation/docs/GettingStarted.rst

 |image215|

-It is also possible to unarchive articles using the same icon from news application.
+The same icon allows to unarchive articles from the News application.

 |image216|